-Vietnam labor law, Law firm in vietnam, Vietnam law, Vietnam law firm Vietnam company law: A draft law allowing mutual insurance companies to operate in Vietnam has been completed Nguyen Duc, President of the Hoang Anh Gia Lai (HAG) Group, one of the most well-known influential tycoons in Vietnam, has had a meeting with investors to inform the business strategy for 2013-2015, under which the group will abandon a half of the current business fields.
+Vietnam labor law, Famous law firm, Labour and employment Vietnam commercial law / The National Assembly's passage of the Commercial Law in 2005 was a significant event in promoting commerce and a healthy Nguyen Duc, President of the Hoang Anh Gia Lai (HAG) Group, one of the most well-known influential tycoons in Vietnam, has had a meeting with investors to inform the business strategy for 2013-2015, under which the group will abandon a half of the current business fields.

 Duc has decided that HAG will focus on its two maim business fields in the future, including agriculture production, Law firm in vietnam

-Law firm in vietnam / Lawyers want banned sectors added to Enterprise Law.
-Law firm in vietnam.
-Local lawyers have proposed incorporating and clarifying the list of prohibited business sectors and reasons in the amended Enterprise Law. the sugar, rubber and palm oil projects, and real estate sector with the investment projects in Myanmar.
+Law firm in vietnam / Lawyers want banned sectors added to Law firm in vietnam.
+Local lawyers have proposed incorporating and clarifying the list of prohibited business sectors and reasons in the amended the sugar, rubber and palm oil projects, and real estate sector with the investment projects in Myanmar.

 HAG will sell its hydropower projects in Vietnam and step by step scale down the mining activities before it sells mining projects.
 It also plans to sell stakes in wooden furniture manufacturing enterprises to workers, while HAG would hold some 20 percent of stakes in the enterprises only. .